1. What are toll managed lanes?

 Managed lanes are part of a regional strategy to reduce congestion by using variable pricing to provide a consistent 50-mph rate of travel.
 If it weren't for managed lanes, even a rebuilt DFW Connector would eventually become congested.
 By managing demand, users will be able to choose whether to use the lanes to ensure a reliable trip.
 Those who use the four-mile managed lane section will pay an average of 16 cents per mile when the project opens, thereby reducing congestion in the general purpose lanes.

-3. Will I have to pay a toll to use this corridor?
+3. Do I have to pay a toll to use this corridor?

 No. Drivers may choose between the non-tolled main lanes or the toll managed lanes.
-At its widest point, the highway will include 13 to 14 general purpose lanes plus two tolled managed lanes in each direction.
-The managed lanes will be located in the existing median on SH 114.
+At its widest point, the highway includes 13 to 14 general purpose lanes plus two tolled managed lanes in each direction.
+The managed lanes are located in the existing median on SH 114.